sustech-topology/TopCap/additional/README.md

   - Provides additional plots of 3D PCA projections for standard and cyclic TDE with varying $\tau$.
   - Saves computed results in pickle files for later review or further analysis.

-For its usage, update the file path to the pickled time series (the `phone` file) before running.
+**Usage**: Update the file path to the pickled time series (the `phone` file) before running.
 The script will display several plots, including the original time series, its magnitude spectrum with annotated frequency peaks, and the relationship between PH metrics and embedding parameters.

 ## Discussion on additional geometric features